totenbud/TT_LD_Homework/README.md

 3. Run `python InvisibilityChecker.py`

 ##### Executable instructions #####
-If you would prefer to not install PyQt5, you can instead directly launch the InvisibilityChecker.exe file included here.
-Note that it must be contained in the same directory as the 'images' folder.
+If you would prefer to not install PyQt5, you can instead download and launch the InvisibilityChecker.exe file from my [Google Drive here.](https://drive.google.com/file/d/1eyafBG5gdVGrDunVbwLHIQfuYHluKFrN/view?usp=sharing) Note that it must be contained in the same directory as the 'images' folder.